shybovycha/shybovycha.github.io/_posts/2018-01-15-software-engineering-101.md

 Each processor instruction is a chain of ones and zeros.
 Assume we have these commands processor can understand:

-* adding the values in registers A and B and storing the sum in register C and the information about possible overflow of the register size in register S (this occurs when we do not have enough memory in register to store the result; say we have only 4 bits in each register; what will the sum of `1111` and `0001` be? `10000`, which takes 5 bits; we then can set the result to `10000 - 1111 == 0001` and proclaim "we have come over the size of register")
+* adding the values in registers A and B and storing the sum in register C and the information about _possible_ register overflow in register S _(this occurs when we do not have enough memory in register to store the result: say we have only 4 bits in each register, then what will the sum of `1111` and `0001`? `10000`, which takes `5` bits - more than we have in a register; we can then set the result to `10000 - 1111 == 0001` and proclaim "we have come over the size of register")_
-* subtract the values in registers A and B and acting similarly to the addition (in terms of handling overflow - imagine 4-bit-wide registers and subtracting `0001 - 0001`)
+* subtract the values in registers A and B and handling overflows the same way as in addition _(imagine subtracting 0001 - 0001 with only 4-bit-wide registers)_
 * multiply registers A and B
 * divide registers A and B (A / B)
 * perform bitwise operations AND, OR, NOT and XOR on registers A and B and store the value in register C